jaedong98/uw_csep546/Assignment4/Report/prob2_best_sms_spam_model.md

 #### Category Mistakes for Feature Engineering Improvement

 The common category mistakes were collected to determine the features that cause the accuracy loss.
-The last part of this report contains the detailed lists for false negative and positive cases.
+The [Appendix A](#appendix-a) of this report contains the detailed lists for false negative and positive cases.
 Given the list, I developed a script that gives me the candidate heuristic features that would reduce the bad false positives and negative.
 And here are the rules found:

   * If a message contains URL starting with www or HTTP, or upper case words, consider it as a spam.
   * If a message contains many consecutive dots or lower 'i' in the place of 'I', consider it as not a spam.

 I also investigate the accuracies to understand the impact of the heuristic features found in mistakes.
-The accuracy got increases with two heuristic features wither or not the input data contains the noise provided in assignment.
+The accuracy got increases with two heuristic features whether or not the input data contains the noise provided in an assignment.

 | Leave-out-Features | Accuracy(w/o Noise)    |
 |--------------------|--------------------|